datopian/datahub-git-based/README.md

-An experiment with a fully-git(hub) based DataHub.
-We hope this can become https://next.datahub.io/
+A README-based demo of next generation, fully-git(hub) based DataHub.
+We intend this to be https://next.datahub.io/

 To start with let's KISS: fully GitHub based so GitHub provides MetaStore + HubStore